Oasis (band): 1999–2001: Line-up change and Standing on the Shoulder of Giants

+Original bassist Paul "Guigsy" McGuigan (left) quit the band in 1999.
+Paul "Bonehead" Arthurs (right) had also left the band around the same time.
+Arthurs subsequently rejoined the band as a third guitarist following the band's 2024 reformation.

-In early 1999, the band began work on their fourth studio album.
+In early 1999, the band began work on their fourth album.
 First details were announced in February, with Mark Stent revealed to be taking a co-producing role.
 Things were not going well and the shock departure of founding member Paul "Bonehead" Arthurs was announced in August.
 This departure was reported at the time as amicable, with Noel stating Arthurs wanted to spend more time with his family.
 Arthurs' statement clarified his leaving as "to concentrate on other things".
 However, Noel has since offered a contradicting version: that a series of violations of Noel's "no drink or drugs" policy (imposed by Noel so that Liam could sing properly) for the album's sessions resulted in a confrontation between the two.
 Two weeks later the departure of bassist Paul McGuigan was announced.
 The Gallagher brothers held a press conference shortly thereafter, in which they assured reporters that "the future of Oasis is secure.
 The story and the glory will go on."

-Colin "Gem" Archer and Andy Bell joined the band in 1999.
+Colin "Gem" Archer and Andy Bell joined the band in 1999, replacing McGuigan and Arthurs respectively.

 After the completion of the recording sessions, the band began searching for replacement members.
 The first new member to be announced was new lead/rhythm guitarist Colin "Gem" Archer, formerly of Heavy Stereo, who later claimed to have been approached by Noel Gallagher only a couple of days after Arthurs' departure was publicly announced.
 Finding a replacement bassist took more time and effort: the band were rehearsing with David Potts, but he quickly resigned, and they brought in Andy Bell, former guitarist/songwriter of Ride and Hurricane #1 as their new bassist.
 Bell had never played bass before and had to learn to play it (with Noel since saying, "I was amazed that Andy was up for actually playing the bass y'know, cos he's such a good guitarist"), along with a handful of songs from Oasis's back catalogue, in preparation for a scheduled US tour in December 1999.